filjon2001/elephant-in-the-room/README.md

 Tested by the following people:

-1. Jane Doe
+1. Vali Al Osachi
-2. John Doe
+2.